Jaajarbinks/NuRoute/README.md

 ## Technologies

-Made with HTML, CSS, Javascript, Jquery, and Bulma as a framework.
+Made with HTML, CSS, Javascript, and Bulma as a framework.

 ## API's
 Google.maps <br>